Bizzby/Frontend-Challenge/README.md

 # The BIZZBY Frontend Challenge

+TODO: write up my thoughts about the project

-Checkout [TODO.md](https://github.com/iest/Frontend-Challenge/blob/master/TODO.md) to see how I tackled this project (it's in descending order).
+Checkout [TODO.md](https://github.com/iest/Frontend-Challenge/blob/master/TODO.md) to see how I tackled this project (in descending order).

 ### View the demo
 TBA - probably bizzby.iest.co